harg74/ML_ZoomCamp_2022/midterm_project/README.md

 ## Running the model

-You can test it into your own machine by getting the docker image [Have installed Docker](https://hub.docker.com/repository/docker/humbert1/car-price-prediction) and run it locally.
+You can test it into your own machine by getting the docker image [humbert1/car-price-prediction](https://hub.docker.com/repository/docker/humbert1/car-price-prediction) and run it locally.

 ### Prerequisites